 - View more information on the Faculty of Law's website

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Students will understand:
+Students who successfully complete the paper will understand: